|

 It’s been a privilege working with you all.
 All the moments I’ve lived with you have enriched me beyond belief.
 I’ll be remembered by my “so not Anglo-Saxon” outbursts of emotions, I guess.
 I don’t make any excuse for those, I actually claim them, as those emotions are what fed my writing.

-e me live, for all the smiles, joys, tears, experiences, friendship you gave me for those past years, I thank you.
+For all the stunning moments you made me live, for all the smiles, joys, tears, experiences, friendship you gave me for those past years, I thank you.
 Squash is a fantastic market place for remarkable people, for outstanding human beings, and I know I’m a better person for knowing you.

 The Frog, signing off.